 you to make every word count.

-Roz is passionate about clear communications and helping people to get their messages across on radio, TV and online.
-Roz founded TV News London in 1992.
+Malcolm and Roz are passionate about clear communications and helping people to get their messages across on radio, TV and online.

-She first fell in love with journalism at Oxford University when she was 19 and discovered Cherwell, the Oxford University student newspaper.
+Roz first fell in love with journalism at Oxford University when she was 18 and discovered Cherwell, the Oxford University student newspaper.

 “Previously I hadn’t known what career I wanted.
 But I wrote so many interviews for Cherwell that I was offered places on 3 different journalist training schemes for graduates.
 I took the job on The Guardian, where I became North East of England Correspondent, and was the youngest reporter on the paper.
 Then I was a reporter on The Observer before moving into broadcasting and reporting for BBC Radio 4 World at One programme.”

 Roz has had a number of demanding TV news roles including, BBC Scotland Edinburgh Correspondent, Newsreader at ITV Tyne Tees Television, and the first female anchor of Northern Report, the Tyne Tees weekly business and political programme.
 She was also a UK correspondent for Irish broadcaster RTE and a reporter for ITN.

 “ I did a lot of freelancing while my children were young – journalism is a great career for being able to do everything and keep your hand in even when working part-time.
 I freelanced as a BBC TV and ITV news reporter at ITN and at Thames TV, as well as presenting the breakfast show on LBC radio and writing features for magazines and newspapers.

 “I got into media training by accident because I lost one of my freelance roles – a monthly magazine column – and I had to find a new source of income.
 So – for some reason, I got the idea of writing to half a dozen further education colleges close to me in North London and asking if they needed anyone to run journalism courses.
 I really don’t know where that idea came from, but it turned out to be really useful.